ramonskie/jellyfin-plugin-prunarr-bridge/PLUGIN_REPOSITORY_SETUP.md

    - Go to your repository on GitHub
    - Click "Releases" → "Create a new release"
    - Tag: `v1.0.0`
-   - Title: `Prunarr Bridge v1.0.0`
+   - Title: `OxiCleanarr Bridge v1.0.0`
-   - Upload `jellyfin-plugin-prunarr-bridge.zip`
+   - Upload `jellyfin-plugin-oxicleanarr-bridge.zip`

 ### 3. Update Manifest with Release URL